Wednesday 23 October 1940

 British Homefront: Prime Minister Churchill and wife Clementine inspect Polish troops at St. Andrews in Scotland.
 General Wladyslaw Sikorski, Premier of the Polish Government-in-Exile and commander of Polish forces, accompanies them.

 Future History: Edson Arantes do Nascimento is born in Três Corações, Minas Gerais, Brazil.
 He receives the (nonsense) nickname "Pelé" in school due to his fan worship of a Brazilian goalkeeper with a similar name.
-He becomes a local amateur soccer (football) star, then in the late 1950s a member of the national team.
+He becomes the local amateur soccer (football) star, then in the late 1950s a member of the national team.
 This begins a legendary soccer career that makes Pelé a household name around the world.
 He remains an ambassador of Brazilian soccer.

 |Winston Churchill, Clementine and Sikorski at St. Andrews.
 23 October 1940.|